 "I apologize, my thoughts are running too fast at the moment."
 He commented more as an excuse for lack of a response.
 Honestly, he really didn’t know what to say at this specific point in time.
 Never mind unknown territory, this was lost in translation on the moon.

-Anonymous asked: CAN WE PRETEND THAT AIRPLANES IN THE NIGHT SKY ARE LIKE SHOOTING STARS?
+Anonymous said: CAN WE PRETEND THAT AIRPLANES IN THE NIGHT SKY ARE LIKE SHOOTING STARS?
 I could really use a wish right now.

 Why are you shouting, Anon ?
 And I don’t think you can do that.
 Then again, I’m not really sure what the proper way of conduct and rules is when wishing on stars.
 So maybe if you really need a wish, do it ?